CSE237-SP24/project-anusha_teni_courtney/README.md

   Anusha - Not that I know of

 What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
-There are a script.sh files in the account-creation and account-type branch.
+There are a script.sh files in the account-creation and account-types branch.
 Scripts still need some work

 ### Future Automation of Script: